 Playing Instructions: Decide on the sequence in which the participants will play.
 The first player begins the phrase with “A is for…” and then finishes it.
 The second player repeats “A” but must first repeat “A” (ex: A is for , B is for ).
 Continue to the end of the alphabet and see if anyone gets it all right by the letter “Z”!

 Optional: If you’re playing with smaller children, I suggest stopping at an earlier letter.
-Young primary students may be able to go as far as “L” or “M,” but not “Z,” and even smaller children may only be able to accomplish three or four letters.
+Young primary students could be able to go as far as “L” or “M,” but not “Z,” and even smaller children may only be able to accomplish three or four letters.

 Would You Rather